 It is important to understand the difference between selective breeding, hybridization and GMOs.
 With traditional breeding you could take two corn varieties and create a new corn.
 You could take two apple varieties and create a new apply.
 With GMO you can combine to completely foreign species, which would never combine in nature.

 In the past, fish genes have been added to tomatoes to help them resist frost.
-They were sold in the US but have been removed from the market.
 Genetically modified salmon is in the process of being approved.
 There are additional GMO products in the pipeline for approval.

 - Spider DNA has been added to goats to create goats whose milk contains spider web silk.